MrDaPoyo/ebook/chapter1.md

 Websites are made from HTML tags.
 The tags are composed of a "less than"(<) symbol, the name of the tag, its attributes, and a "greater than"(>) symbol.
 Some tags are
+- The `<html>` tag, which contains the body and the head of an HTML document.
 - The `<p>` tag, which displays a paragraph.
 - The `<a>` tag, which displays a link.
 - the `<h1>` tag, which displays a heading.